For those who have landed here looking for my most recent blog posting, please look for the “my blog” page on this

-You’ve either heard about me as a speaker or writer, or alternatively, as a trainer and consultant on diversity and compassionate inclusion.
+You’ve heard about me either as a writer or as a trainer and consultant on human inclusivity.
 Maybe you simply stumbled onto this site.

 Regardless of how you arrived, you’ve found someone who embraces the challenges that life has to offer.
 I spent a great deal of my existence struggling with the idea that I could “choose” certain things–like my gender.
 What I learned after many years of personal suffering is that some things in life (like gender, sexuality, artistic or musical bend, even whom we love) just “are.”